Thais Freitas

 After the Autism Diagnosis – A practical guide to what comes next, from a mother who’s been there

-The moment after an autism diagnosis can feel overwhelming and unclear.
+When my son was diagnosed with autism, I left the assessment with more questions than answers.
 There’s a lot of information, a lot of opinions, and very little that reflects daily life.

 This book is a practical guide for parents navigating the early days after a diagnosis, focusing on what helps in real life: understanding meltdowns, navigating school and systems, making decisions, and getting through the day when everything feels like too much.
 It’s grounded in my lived experience with my son, including the mistakes I made, what I learned, and what I wish someone had told me at the time.